digiscot/digiscot-website/pages/challenge-guidance.md

 •	How do we apply to the Challenge Fund?

 You are required to register an interest in applying via an email to digital@scvo.org.uk.
-In this email you should provide the following information: o	Organisation name o	Address 1 o	Address 2 o	Town o	Postcode o	Contact person for application o	Contact’s role in organisation o	Contact’s email address o	Contact’s phone number
+In this email you should provide the following information:
+- Organisation name
+- Address 1
+- Address 2
+- Town
+- Postcode
+- Contact person for application
+- Contact’s role in organisation
+- Contact’s email address
+- Contact’s phone number

 All interests to register should be emailed no later than **Monday 9th February.**